pyinstaller/pyinstaller/doc/source/Manual.rst

 a single package.
 The user can run the packaged app without installing a Python interpreter or any modules.
 |PyInstaller| supports Python 2.7 and Python 3.4+,
-and bundles apps that use the major Python packages including numpy, PyQt, wxPython, and so on.
+and correctly bundles the major Python packages such as numpy, PyQt, Django, wxPython, and others.

 |PyInstaller| is tested against Windows, Mac OS X, and Linux.
 However, it is not a cross-compiler: